Marinecz/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-<div style="text-align: justify">I am a Ph.D Candidate in Proteomics at Institute of Physiology CAS within Laboratory of Translational Metabolism in Prague (Czech Republic).</div>
+<div style="text-align: justify">I am a Postdoc in Paleoproteomics at Globe Institute in Copenhagen (Denmark).</div>
-<div style="text-align: justify">The first part of my research focuses on the proteogenic sequence of aging collagen.
-For samples from different organisms and at different ages, the L/D amino acid racemization, post-translational modifications and sequence degradations were studied during the natural aging process throughout life.</div>
-<div style="text-align: justify">The second part of my research focuses on the paleoproteomics analysis of skeletal remains for the sex estimation.
-Both amelogenin protein forms from archaeological tooth were studied.</div>
+<div style="text-align: justify">My research focuses on the paleoproteomics analysis of skeletal remains for the sex identification.
+Both sex-related amelogenin protein forms from archaeological tooth were studied.</div>